Whale Sanctuary Project: Selection of site

 In January 2020, members of The Whale Sanctuary Project met with Regional Chief Paul Prosper and First Nations Mi'kmaq people.

-On February 2020, Port Hilford, Nova Scotia was selected for the creation of a sanctuary.
+In February 2020, Port Hilford, Nova Scotia was selected for the creation of a sanctuary.
 Due to the outbreak of the COVID-19 pandemic in March 2020, further development was delayed.
 However, freshwater surveys, algae samples, seasonal marine and fresh waters samples, and water temperature and level analyses were conducted through 2021.
-Additional surveys included the deployment of hydrophones and microphones in June 2020, hydrodynamic modeling work in July 2020, and multiple studies such as multibeam sonar mapping, benthic surveying, and flushing rate surveying were completed on July-September 2020.
+Additional surveys included the deployment of hydrophones and microphones in June 2020, hydrodynamic modeling work in July 2020, and multiple studies such as multibeam sonar mapping, benthic surveying, and flushing rate surveying were completed on July–September 2020.

 In March 2021, site surveying of Port Hilford was completed.
 The specific placement of the sanctuary enclosure was determined between Wine Harbour and Barachois Island.
 Following this, a lidar survey was conducted in July 2021, with additional multibeam sonar mapping and deployment of hydrophones and microphones.
 These surveys were conducted to ensure how sound may affect cetaceans.
 In August 2021, a lab analysis was conducted on water and sediment sampled from various locations of the bay.

 In October 2021, the Operations & Visitors Center was opened in Sherbrooke, Nova Scotia.
 A formal ceremony was held, notably attended by First Nations people and Hon.
 Wilfred Moore.
 Canadian Mi'kmaq artist Alan Syliboy also donated two paintings to the center.
 In December 2021, preliminary discussions were held with Marineland of Canada about the feasibility of transferring retired cetaceans from their facility to the sanctuary.
 However, after Niagara law enforcement charged Marineland for violating the 2019 Ending the Captivity of Whales and Dolphins Act, further discussions ceased.
-In March 2022, the WSP was leased 205 acres of the bay by the Canadian government’s Department of Natural Resources & Renewables for a period of 20 years.
+In March 2022, the WSP was leased 205 acres of the bay by the Canadian government's Department of Natural Resources & Renewables for a period of 20 years.
 The offer included an annual payment of $14.37 per hectare, which is approximately $1,200 for the whole lot.